samschott/maestral/_docs/inotify-limit.md

 ## Increase the inotify limits

-To increase the inotify limits permanently (across reboots), you can set the values in the corresponding config file at `/etc/sysctl.conf`, for instance by adding the lines
+To increase the inotify limits permanently (across reboots), you can set the values in the configuration file `/etc/sysctl.conf`.
+For instance, adding the following lines to set the maximum number of watches to 524,288 and the maximum number of instances to
+1024:

 ```
 fs.inotify.max_user_watches=524288
 fs.inotify.max_user_instances=1024
 ```

-and then reloading the configuration with `sudo sysctl -d`.
-This will set the maximum number of watches to 524,288 and the maximum number of instances to 1024.
+Then reload the configuration with `sudo sysctl -d` for the changes to take effect.
 You will also need pause and resume syncing for any new limits to apply to Maestral.

 You can also set the limits temporarily, until the next reboot, with `sysctl`: